apoclyps/knowledge-base/content/docs/productivity/index.md

 summary: "Configure your terminal and themeing."
 ---

+# Health Hacks

-### Reminders & Notifications for Code Review using Github Notifications
+### Task Reminders

-Never miss a comment again.
-Track pull requests and issues across repositories, directly in your Notification Center or on any device using [Trailer](http://ptsochantaris.github.io/trailer/)
+No one wants to see your personal breakdown of goals or tasks on a shared system, and postits and written notes can be lost and fail ultimately at providing reminders that tasks need completed.

+To manage task reminders, I use [Todoist](https://todoist.com/app) for everything; work, personal, shopping, etc. It works for reminding you about everything that needs done and helps you prioritise how much you can feasible complete in any given day.

-### Reducing eye strain and screen jar
+### Reducing Eye Strain

 During the day, computer screens look good—they're designed to look like the sun.
 But, at 9PM, 10PM, or 3AM, you probably shouldn't be looking at the sun.
 Install [Flux](https://justgetflux.com/) to help manage your screen brightness for you.

+# Productivity

+### Code Review Reminders & Notifications

+Never miss a comment again.
+Track pull requests and issues across repositories, directly in your Notification Center or on any device using [Trailer](http://ptsochantaris.github.io/trailer/)

 ### Improving spelling and grammar using Grammarly